 As directed by the Minister, OTS submitted a wind-up plan to the Authority on November 30, 2017.
 The Authority consulted on the wind-up plan between December 2017 and March 2018 and approved the wind-up plan with conditions in April 2018.
 Documents related to the wind up can be found on the right-hand side of this page.

-Although the Used Tires Program ended on December 31, 2018, OTS will continue to operate as a corporation for several months to finalize legal, financial and operational obligations.
-This includes:
+Although the Used Tires Program ended on December 31, 2018, OTS continued to operate as a corporation for several months to finalize legal, financial and operational obligations.

 Revised deadlines for tires eligible for OTS incentives